-Traditionally, the public health workforce was thought to comprise governmental public health employees working for state or local health departments.
+Traditionally, the public health workforce comprises governmental public health employees working for state or local health departments.
 This workforce is broader than many people may think.
-It includes job titles such as physician, nurse, dentist, dental hygienist, epidemiologist, sanitarian, food inspector, laboratory scientist, outreach worker, child care provider, communications specialist, educator, nutritionist, translator, quality assurance manager, occupational health inspector, environmental engineer, water hydrologist, administrator, support staff, information technologist, police officer, helpline provider, researcher, grants administrator, county board member, emergency responder, ambulance driver, city planner, legislator, teacher, and many others.
+Examples of public health job titles include physician, nurse, dentist, dental hygienist, epidemiologist, sanitarian, food inspector, laboratory scientist, outreach worker, child care provider, information technologist, and many others.

-The Affordability Care Act provides funding opportunities for Health Professions workforce development and training.
-Details about the HRSA open opportunities below are available from the U.S. Department of Health and Human Services Health Resources and Services Administration (HRSA).
+The Affordable Care Act provides funding opportunities for health professional workforce development and training.
+Details about these open opportunities are available from the U.S. Department of Health and Human Services Health Resources and Services Administration (HRSA).

-Subscribe to notifications at: Grants.gov, Grants Notification Service Subscription Form webpage.
+Subscribe to notifications at: Grants.gov, Grants Notification Service Subscription Form.

-To learn more about public health mentoring and public health job opportunities, visit the Wisconsin Public Health Association.
+To learn more about public health mentoring and public health job opportunities in Wisconsin, visit the Wisconsin Public Health Association.